Rozvi Empire: Changamire Dombo

-The administrative power of the Mutapa began to fail in its control of the whole empire, and tributaries began to exert more independence.
+The administrative power of the Mutapa began to fail to control the whole empire, and tributaries began to exert more independence.

 A leader of the people of Guruuswa, given the title Changamire and known as Dombo, became independent from the Mutapa.
 When the Portuguese tried to colonize them, Changamire Dombo led rebellions against their rule.
 The area of the Rozvi Empire fluctuated.
 Its influence extended over much of present-day Zimbabwe, westward into Botswana, and southward into northeastern South Africa.
-The Rozvi leader Changamire Dombo was originally a herdsmen in the Mutapa state, yet managed to drive away the Portuguese, earning himself support and followers, thereby enabling him to break away from the legendary Mutapa empire.
+The Rozvi leader Changamire Dombo was originally a herdsman in the Mutapa state, yet managed to drive away the Portuguese, earning himself support and followers, thereby enabling him to break away from the legendary Mutapa empire.
 Changamire Dombo, according to oral tradition, is believed to have possessed supernatural powers.
 He was said to be able to turn a white cow into a red one, and more.
 His magical ability made him feared by people and earned him respect and even more followers.
 The name Changamire became the honour name of all the kings who followed after him.

 The Rozvi's political system was hierarchical.
 Kingship followed a male line and the king was the highest political, religious, military, economic, judicial and social authority, as well as the main distributor of land.
 The King was helped to rule by an advisory council made of state officials appointed by him; this consisted of his most senior wives, the crown prince, the tumbare (regent), religious leaders, military commanders and vassal chiefs.
 The Rozvi Empire eventually became the most powerful empire in present-day Zimbabwe.

 Many tales identify Dombo ('Rock') as Chikura Wadyembeu.
 Modern scholars agree that this is confusion with another leader of a different people.
 Rulers of Rozvi State included Chirisa Mhuru and Chikuyo Chisamarenga.